 Continue piping layers of petals, making the petals a little longer with each layer.
 Offset petals when you begin a new layer, starting in the center of a petal from the row before.
 The peak of the rainbow or top of the n should intersect where two petals overlapped in the row before.

-Add layers of petals using the same method you used with the first succulent.
-Keep the n’s short and squat with this succulent, to create a more compact effect.
+Add layers of petals using the same method as for the first succulent.
+Keep the n’s short and squat to create a more compact effect.

 To created a variegated petal effect, add stripes of buttercream to your piping bag before filling.
-For this succulent, I smeared a thin line of the rust buttercream up the center of the bag before filling the rest of the bag with the sage green.
-I placed the rose tip onto the coupler so that the thin end of the tip was lined up with the stripe.
+We smeared a thin line of the rust buttercream up the center of the bag before filling the rest with the sage green.
+We placed the rose tip onto the coupler so the thin end of the tip was lined up with the stripe.

-Fill a piping bag fitted with a leaf tip with forest green buttercream.
-Pipe a mound of buttercream in the center of a flower nail.
-Hold the tip vertically against the surface of the flower nail, so that the opening almost looks like a little mouth about to gobble up the piped mound of buttercream in the center.
+Pipe a mound in the center of a flower nail.
+Hold the tip vertically against the surface of the flower nail, so the opening almost looks like a little mouth about to gobble up the piped mound of buttercream in the center.
 The pointed ends of the leaf tip should just almost be touching the center mound.